New · Cohort 4AI-Powered Data Engineering Cohort 4 goes live 26 September · only 40 seatsRegister Now

 Next problem recommendations

-Worked example: Two Sum, brute force to optimal
+How do you solve Two Sum, from brute force to optimal?

-A classic warm-up.
+The interview-grade answer stores each number's index in a hash map and, for each value x, looks up target minus x in O(1), giving one pass in O(n) time and O(n) space.
 The brute force checks every pair in O(n^2).
-The interview-grade answer stores each number's index in a hash map and, for each value x, looks up target minus x in O(1), giving one pass in O(n) time and O(n) space.
 The signal interviewers want is that you can name the brute force, spot the repeated work, and trade space for time on purpose.

 Brute force: nested loop, O(n^2) time